 BWA EXECUTIVE DIRECTOR AND BOARD OF DIRECTORS

 Zachary Steele is the author of Anointed: The Passion of Timmy Christ, CEO and Flutter: An Epic of Mass Distraction.
 He has been featured by NPR, The Atlanta Journal-Constitution, Publishers Weekly, Baby Got Books, Shelf Awareness, and was nominated for the 2010 Sidewise Award for Alternate Fiction.
-Currently, he is hard at work finalizing The Storyteller and the Shadowheart of Darkness, a middle-grade fantasy, while at work on his next project, Writer’s Block.
+Currently, he is hard at work finalizing The Fallen Hero, a Young Adult fantasy, while at work on his next project, Ashes.
 You can follow his ramblings on writing and life at http://zacharysteele.com/.

 Bill Bridges is a writer and game designer, most known for developing White Wolf’s World of Darkness setting and HDI’s Fading Suns science-fiction universe.
 When he’s not playing RPGs or reading comics, he serves as a Fellow at Atlanta’s Mythic Imagination Institute and sits on the board of the C.G.
 Jung Society of Atlanta.